Goodbye Neiman Marcus, J. Crew, and what’s sure to be a whole lot more of really irrelevant brands that are filing for bankruptcy this week.

 “One of the biggest determinants in whether a company should liquidate or attempt to restructure is simply whether it has a reason to exist,” says Melissa Kibler, a senior managing director at Mackinac Partners who works as an accountant on bankruptcy-induced reorganizations.

-Future viability is something small businesses owners know all too well and strive to maintain each and every day.
+Future viability is something small business owners know all too well and strive to maintain each and every day.

 How do you determine business viability?